androguard/androguard/docs/intro/installation.rst

 Before you start, make sure you are using a supported python version!
 Although androguard should run with python 2.7.x, we highly recommend a newer version like python 3.6!
+The python 2.x support might be dropped in the future.
 For Windows, we recommend using the Anaconda python 3.6.x package.

 PIP